greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 :   For each partition level \(each hierarchy level of tables\), a partitioned table can have a maximum of 32,767 partitions.

-:   **Note:** Greenplum Database stores partitioned table data in the leaf child tables, the lowest-level tables in the hierarchy of child tables for use by the partitioned table.
+:   > **Note** Greenplum Database stores partitioned table data in the leaf child tables, the lowest-level tables in the hierarchy of child tables for use by the partitioned table.

 :   partition\_type
 :   Declares partition type: `LIST` \(list of values\) or `RANGE` \(a numeric or date range\).